WoW 2026 – Sixth International Workshop on Welfare and Ethics

 Considerations about the nature of welfare, the value of welfare, its distribution, or welfare-based claims and complaints are central to moral philosophy.
 They are of particular concern for all philosophers who take welfare to be (at least) one source for normative reasons.
 Evaluative and deontic considerations about welfare provide an array of fascinating philosophical questions.

 It is (quite) uncontroversial that welfare has moral value and provides moral reasons, but it is highly contested how in particular.
-We ought not to harm people, but do we also ought to benefit them?
+We ought not to harm people, but ought we also benefit them?
 Does this include non-human animals and other agents, and does it include future people even if their existence depends on our actions?
 Can we aggregate people’s welfare, or should we limit the trade-offs between their harms and benefits?

 Our account of welfare has implications for ethics, but do ethical considerations also provide reasons to adopt one or another theory of welfare?
 What is the interaction between theories of welfare and the ethics of welfare?